gamedevCloudy/online-tools/README.md

 	          </tr>

 + save and exit
++ git add *
++ git commit -m "A message for the files you added/modified"
 + git push origin -u your-branch-name
 + open github.com and open this repo.
 + you should see a compare and create pull request button.